Asgill Affair

+The Asgill Affair or Huddy-Asgill Affair was a diplomatic incident during the American Revolution named after a British army officer, Captain Charles Asgill (and Captain Joshua "Jack" Huddy).

-Towards the end of the American Revolution, George Washington ordered a British officer, Captain Charles Asgill, to be hanged, and the ensuing controversy became known as the Asgill Affair.
-In retaliation for the execution of a Patriot officer, Washington ordered the death of a British officer chosen by lot, in direct contravention of the Articles of Capitulation.
-As America's allies, the French monarchy became involved and let it be known that such measures would reflect badly on both the French and American nations.
-The French Foreign Minister, the comte de Vergennes, wrote to Washington on 29 July 1782 to express these views.
+In retaliation for the execution of a Patriot officer, George Washington ordered the death of a British officer chosen by lot from prisoners; this selected Asgill.
+This was in direct contravention of the Articles of Capitulation signed when British forces surrendered at Yorktown which protected Asgill.

+As allies to the Americans and signatories to the surrender document, the French monarchy became involved and let it be known that such measures would reflect badly on both the French and American nations, conveying the message through the French Foreign Minister, the comte de Vergennes, who wrote to Washington on 29 July 1782.
 After six months the Continental Congress agreed that Asgill should be released to return to England on parole.

 Background

 After the capitulation of the British forces at Yorktown in 1781, skirmishes and retaliatory acts between the Patriots and Loyalists continued.
 Loyalist Philip White was killed by Patriot militiamen in March 1782.
 According to The Economist, "Accounts of his death differ: his brother Aaron, captured with him, signed an affidavit attesting that he was killed while trying to escape.
 Aaron later recanted, claiming that his captors had threatened to kill him unless he signed; the truth, he now maintained, was that the American militiamen had executed Philip White in cold blood".
 Peter Henriques writes that "According to Loyalist accounts, his arms had been cut off and his legs broken and his corpse mutilated almost beyond recognition and shoveled into a makeshift grave".